open-ephys/ONI/source/hw-spec/devices.rst

 - Bits 31 down to 1 of the ``ENABLE`` are reserved.
 - For devices that produce data through the :ref:`data-rd-chan`, ``ENABLE`` is a Read/Write register that takes effect after reset.
-When the least signficant bit of ``ENABLE`` is set to 0b0, the device MUST NOT produce any data on the :ref:`data-rd-chan`.
-When its least signficant bit is set to 0b1, the device it MUST produce data :ref:`data-rd-chan` in accordance with behavior documented on its :ref:`dev-datasheet`.
+When ``ENABLE`` is set to 0x00000000, the device MUST NOT produce any data on the :ref:`data-rd-chan`.
+  When ``ENABLE`` is set to 0x00000001, the device it MUST produce data :ref:`data-rd-chan` in accordance with behavior documented on its :ref:`dev-datasheet`.
 - For devices that do not produce data through the :ref:`data-rd-chan`, ``ENABLE`` is a Read-Only register with value 0.
 Attempting to write to the register results in ``CONFIGWNACK`` on the :ref:`sig-chan`.

 The location of the managed registers depends on the existence of raw registers.
-If the device implements raw registers, those are mapped to addresses 0x0000 to 0x7FFF, corresponding to the same address map of the underlying hardware, and managed registers start from 0x80000.
-If no raw registers are present, managed registers start from 0x0000 instead.
+If the device implements raw registers, those are mapped to addresses 0x00000000 to 0x00007FFF, corresponding to the same address map of the underlying hardware, and managed registers start from 0x00008000.
+If no raw registers are present, managed registers start from 0x00000000 instead.

-The ``ENABLE`` register MUST be the first of the managed registers, at 0x0000 if no raw registers are present, 0x8000 if raw registers are implemented.
+The ``ENABLE`` register MUST be the first of the managed registers, at 0x00000000 if no raw registers are present, 0x00008000 if raw registers are implemented.

 .. _dev-datasheet: